 Okay are you there now?
 Back in the Christmas Spirit?

-Anya presented all of her gifts first and then I did mine.
-Anya made Alan a Powerpoint presentation on how an apple doesn’t fall far from the tree.
+Our daughter presented all of her gifts first and then I did mine.
+She made Alan a Powerpoint presentation on how an apple doesn’t fall far from the tree.
 Each slide was something that she and Alan have in common.
 It was very thoughtful and sweet.
 She gave me a deck of playing cards with 52 unique reasons she loves me, oh and candy too.
 One reason on each card in permanent marker.

-She made a 3D gift for Lars out of Oreo’s skittles and Mentos.
+She made a 3D gift for our son out of Oreo’s skittles and Mentos.
 The Oreo package was the trunk to a Christmas tree and the candy was the wrapped as presents, which sit under the tree.
 For Gma Bev, she bought some local pants and candy.

-Lars started with Anya first and provided her clues, which led us around town.
+Our son started with our daughter first and provided her clues, which led us around town.
 With each new location, he then presented the next clue.
 Ultimately, it all led us back to his room at the homestay.
 Phew!
 We lost Gma and Alan along the way as it was very cold and slightly rainy out.
 They knew we would end up back at the place, so opted to just wait there.
-Upon our return, Anya received her gift of coupons for hugs, snuggle time and I need you to take a shower, from Lars.
+Upon our return, our daughter received her gift of coupons for hugs, snuggle time and I need you to take a shower, from our daughter.
 The rest of us received very creative digital gifts from him.

-Lars created a cool music video for me with 5 Lars people singing in the video.
+Our son created a cool music video for me with 5 of him singing in the video.
 He said I can’t share it with the rest of the world, because of copywrighted music.
 In place of the real deal, you can view this screen shot.
 You will just have to trust me, the actual video was awesome!